-Eligible Award per Academic Year: Based upon the college's cost of attendance
+Eligible Award per Academic Year: Based upon the college's cost of attendance student loans to the Department of Education.
+These applications can be electronically completed and signed on the following website: https://studentaid.gov/.

 Additional Applications for Direct Loans: